August 23, 2017

 Also, you should comment out the css

-loader that is pre-configured in the
+loader that is pre-configured in the file.

 Before going forward here, I would like to mention 2 resources that helped me greatly in understanding Redux & Thunks.